Molsberg (Germany): Regular events

 At Whitsun the traditional Pfingstkirmes (Whitsun kermis) is held.
 On Whit Monday, an open-air church service is held if the weather is fair, and this is followed by a Corpus Christi procession, in turn followed by a Frühschoppen (a morning drink or brunch) with a concert in the square in the castle laneway under the old lindens of the Counts of Walderdorff.
 After prayers in the castle chapel, the kermis youth's parade begins.
 First at the Count's, then at the mayor's and finally in the lower village, the kermis youth dance.
 Here all kinds of funny anecdotes from the past year are told.
 The kermis festivities then move farther on to the school field.

 In the summer in the Counts’ castle laneway, the Kaffeehausnachmittag (“Coffeehouse Afternoon”) is held by the Wallmerod collective municipality's cultural promotion club.
 To the sound of waltzes, coffee and cake are served in the shade afforded by the lindens.

 As a general rule, the tradition-rich Molsberger Markt (market) is held on the second Saturday in October.
 In 2007, however, on organizational grounds, it was moved up to 29 September.

 Economy and infrastructure

+Molsberg is located in the transport association Verkehrsverbund Rhein-Mosel, VRM, zone number 423.

 Just west of the community runs Bundesstraße 8, linking Limburg an der Lahn and Hennef.
 The nearest Autobahn interchange is Diez on the A 3 (Cologne-Frankfurt), some 10 km away.
 The nearest InterCityExpress stops are the railway stations at Montabaur and Limburg an der Lahn on the Cologne-Frankfurt high-speed rail line.